-According to a 1995 Premiere magazine article, when Quentin Tarantino visited the set, Washington confronted him about his use of the word "nigger" in his films.
+According to a 1995 Premiere magazine article, when Quentin Tarantino visited the set, Denzel Washington confronted him about his use of the word "nigger" in his films.
 Tarantino got embarrassed and wanted to move the conversation to a more private area.
 Washington said, "No, if we're going to discuss it, let's discuss it now."
 Washington later said he still felt that Tarantino was "a fine artist".

-Skip Beard, listed as a Technical Advisor, served as the Commanding Officer of the real USS Alabama (SSBN 731).
+Skip Beard, listed as a Technical Advisor, served as the Commanding Officer of the real U.S.S.
+Alabama (SSBN 731).
 He can be seen in the Board of Inquiry scene.
-He is the man with no hair sitting next to Jason Robards.
+He is the man with no hair, sitting next to Jason Robards.

 Quentin Tarantino was brought in to do uncredited "punch-ups" of the dialogue.
 His major contribution was the comic book bickering.
 The character name "Russell Vossler" is a reference to Rand Vossler, with whom Tarantino used to work at a video store.
 See also Pulp Fiction (1994).

 Toward the end of the film, the VLF antenna is raised.
-VLF is the acronym for the Very Low Frequency radio spectrum, used by submarines because VLF signals can penetrate up to 40 meters of salt water.
-This allows submarines to send and receive messages while submerged.
+VLF is the acronym for the Very Low Frequency radio spectrum, used by submarines because VLF signals can penetrate up to forty meters of salt water.
+This allows submarines to receive messages while submerged.
 In addition, the very long wavelengths (10 to 100 kilometers) make it impossible to precisely determine the location of a VLF signal.

 The only previous film that has been about an American Naval Officer being relieved of command by his Executive Officer was The Caine Mutiny (1954), in which Humphrey Bogart played the Captain.
 Bogart and Jason Robards, who appears in this film, have both been married to Lauren Bacall.